-For beginning embroiderers, some of the in-the-hoop projects don’t come with as in-depth tutorials as many other design websites.
+One other issue is, for beginning embroiderers, some of the in-the-hoop projects don’t come with as in-depth tutorials as some other design websites.
 If you’re a true beginner, I’d recommend tackling this type of project only after learning the basics of embroidery and using simple designs on simple embroidery blanks.

 This is super picky, but I wish the fonts had a .esa format.
 This is the Hatch embroidery font file format, which allows you to use your keyboard when putting together letters instead of importing each letter as a design file and combining them.
-(There are .bx formats for some of the fonts if you use Embrilliance, which is really nice.)
+(There are .bx formats for many fonts if you use Embrilliance, which is really nice.)

 Embroidery Super Deal Review – Final Thoughts